phpgt/SqlBuilder/README.md

 SQL compatibility
 -----------------

 This library does not provide any SQL processing capabilities by design.
 Any driver-specific SQL used will not be compatible with other drivers.
+This allows the developer to fully utilise their SQL driver of choice, rather than generating _generic_ SQL.

 [dry]: https://en.wikipedia.org/wiki/Don%27t_repeat_yourself
 [view]: https://en.wikipedia.org/wiki/View_(SQL)